 Several studies have examined the general features of product valuation as a social and cultural process.
 Both scientific and relational evaluation practices play a role in how market agents value products, especially in cases where valuations of such products tend to be ambiguous (e.g., Lamont, 2012; Zuckerman, 2012).
 Questions about the marketing mechanisms used by organizations that exchange ambiguously appraised products to potentially create customer engagement remain unanswered (Harmeling et al., 2017; Sriram et al., 2015).

 We conducted a study to investigate the specialty coffee market, where views on the value of coffee vary and are thus constantly redefined.
 This study contributes to our understanding of how platforms design strategies in which integrating the apparently separate roles of critic and buyer can generate customer engagement with the product and the organization.
 Drawing on the theory of role transitions, we theorize that when a market intermediary integrates relational mechanisms such as the roles of critic and buyer, an endowment effect occurs.
-This effect increases critic-buyers’ appreciation of goods and engagement with the valuation process (Harmeling et al., 2017).
+This effect increases critic-buyers’ appreciation of goods and engagement with the product (Harmeling et al., 2017).

 We also theorize that highly involved critic-buyers will develop high levels of affiliation and psychological ownership with the organization.
 Our results suggest that both quantitative measures of coffee quality (scientific) and the dual role of critics and buyers (relational) are positively related to the price of goods.
 We provide support for the main effects and for an interaction effect with quality: Both the participation of critics-buyers and the constant participation of buyers in the networks of critics are positively related to the realized price of the product.
 When the quality of the product is higher, the positive effects that critic-buyers exert on price are accentuated.